 Plastic trombones are great for children and beginners, but they’re also a good choice if you’re on a budget.
 They’re a lot more affordable than brass trombones, but not all of them are cheap.

 You can spend several hundred dollars on a plastic trombone.
-This might seem steep, but it’s nothing compared to spending a couple thousand for a professional trombone.
+This might seem steep, but it’s nothing compared to spending a couple of thousand for a professional trombone.

 If your budget is small, you can find plastic trombones closer to one hundred dollars.
 There are many brands on the market so you’re sure to find a plastic trombone in your ideal price range.